2023 Solar Incentives Guide for Loma Linda, CA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives mitigate the cost of installing solar panels on your home.
-This category of financial incentives is in place to encourage more people to switch their home over to renewable energy.
-You may qualify for several types of incentives, including cash back, discounts or monthly utility bill credits, depending on your situation.
+The phrase "solar incentives" refers broadly to financial incentives that are in place to encourage people to use renewable energy by making the installation and use of solar panels more affordable.
+You may qualify for different types of incentives, such as cash back, discounts or monthly utility bill credits, depending on your situation.
 Certain incentives come from your specific utility company, county or municipality, some from the California government and others from the federal government.
 Some broad categories of solar incentives include:

-• Solar Renewable Energy Certificate (SREC): SRECs and other similar performance-based incentives are typically handled at the state level.
-Once your solar panel system meets the qualification threshold (usually a small amount of energy production), you can receive SRECs that can then be sold to your utility company or other buyers.
-The money you make is generally considered part of your taxable income.
+• Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives are usually handled by your state government.
+Once your solar panel system meets a predetermined threshold (typically a small amount of energy production), you can receive SRECs that can then be sold to your utility company or other buyers.
+The money you make from the sale is generally considered part of your taxable income.

 • Tax Credits: Tax credits are dollar-for-dollar reductions that lower the amount of income tax you owe the government.
 (A tax credit is different from a tax deduction.)